bytebang/ecolight/README.md

 3. the [![Dashboard](https://github.com/bytebang/ecolight/actions/workflows/dashboard.yml/badge.svg)](./dashboard) which is responsible to vizualize multiple aggregator values and to create a dashboard for the contest

 Every layer 'lives' in its own ecosystem (docker container) and exchanges data via HTTP Requests.
 The communication is always from bottom to top - which minimizes network issues.
-Beside this the hardware can also be integrated in the home.assistant home automation system.
+Beside this the hardware can also be [integrated in the _Home Assistant_](https://www.home-assistant.io/integrations/esphome/) home automation system.

 # license